Bernardo-MG/library-maven-archetype/src/site/markdown/tests.md

 Reports are generated on the Maven file for both unit and integration tests.

-For this the Surefire report, for unit tests, and the Failsafe report, for integration tests, plugins are used.
+For this the Surefire report plugin, for unit tests, and the Failsafe report plugin, for integration tests, are used.

-There is also a coverage report, generated with JaCoCo.
+A coverage report is generated using JaCoCo.

 ## Logging